junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 "I thought maybe... maybe he just missed his father, you know.
 I kept thinking it would pass, the mourning would pass, time would heal.
 But it's been so long, and he's not getting any better.
 Only worse.
 He's sinking deeper, drowning.
 I don't know what else to do.
 I just thought... maybe you've seen people like this before, you know, with the survivors from your cases, people trying to live after the worst happened.
 Maybe you'd know something that could help..."
 Her voice starts choking in sobs.

-Foggy shifts uneasily, turning to Matt, lips opening and closing, hesitant of what to say, tongues losing the eloquecy as he'd used to in courts.
+Foggy shifts uneasily, turning to Matt, lips opening and closing, hesitant of what to say, tongue losing the eloquence he'd used to in courts.
 Matt faces the general direction of the phone, expression solemn and quiet.
 Sad.
 No sign of answering.

 Foggy tells her, "We'll come visit, if it's okay.
 If it could help."